NSO-developer/nso-gitbook/development/advanced-development/developing-neds/README.md

 The underlying NedMux will start a number of threads, and invoke the registered class with other data callbacks as transactions execute.

-## Migrating to the `juniper-junos_nc-gen` NED
+## Migrating to the `juniper-junos_nc` NED

 NSO has supported Junos devices from early on.
 The legacy Junos NED is NETCONF-based, but as Junos devices did not provide YANG modules in the past, complex NSO machinery translated Juniper's XML Schema Description (XSD) files into a single YANG module.
 This was an attempt to aggregate several Juniper device modules/versions.

 Juniper nowadays provides YANG modules for Junos devices.
-Junos YANG modules can be downloaded from the device and used directly in NSO with the new `juniper-junos_nc-gen` NED.
+Junos YANG modules can be downloaded from the device and used directly in NSO with the new `juniper-junos_nc` NED.

-By downloading the YANG modules using `juniper-junos_nc-gen` NED tools and rebuilding the NED, the NED can provide full coverage immediately when the device is updated instead of waiting for a new legacy NED release.
+By downloading the YANG modules using `juniper-junos_nc` NED tools and rebuilding the NED, the NED can provide full coverage immediately when the device is updated instead of waiting for a new legacy NED release.

 This guide describes how to replace the legacy `juniper-junos` NED and migrate NSO applications to the `juniper-junos_nc-gen` NED using the NSO MPLS VPN example from the NSO examples collection as a reference.

 Prepare the example:

-1. Add the `juniper-junos` and `juniper-junos_nc-gen` NED packages to the example.
+1. Add the `juniper-junos` and `juniper-junos_nc` NED packages to the example.
 2. Configure the connection to the Junos device.
 3. Add the MPLS VPN service configuration to the simulated network, including the Junos device using the legacy `juniper-junos` NED.

-Adapting the service to the `juniper-junos_nc-gen` NED:
+Adapting the service to the `juniper-junos_nc` NED:

 1. Un-deploy MPLS VPN service instances with `no-networking`.
 2. Delete Junos device config with `no-networking`.
 3. Set the Junos device to NETCONF/YANG compliant mode.
-4. Switch the ned-id for the Junos device to the `juniper-junos_nc-gen` NED package.
+4. Switch the ned-id for the Junos device to the `juniper-junos_nc` NED package.
-5. Download the compliant YANG models, build, and reload the `juniper-junos_nc-gen` NED package.
+5. Download the compliant YANG models, build, and reload the `juniper-junos_nc` NED package.
 6. Sync from the Junos device to get the compliant Junos device config.
 7. Update the MPLS VPN service to handle the difference between the non-compliant and compliant configurations belonging to the service.
 8. Re-deploy the MPLS VPN service instances with `no-networking` to make the MPLS VPN service instances own the device configuration again.